indilib/docs/drivers/binary-transfers.md

 1. Allocate memory for your BLOB data.
 1. Compress your buffer, if desired.
 1. Assign your buffer pointer to BLOB property (e.g. blobProperty->blob = myBuffer).
 1. Specify data type in the format element.
-Append ".z" is compression is used.
+Append ".z" if compression is used.
 1. Specify blob size in bytes (size).
 1. Specify blob size in bytes when compressed (bloblen).
 If no compression is used, then this value should be equal to 'size' above.
 1. Send BLOB to client.